0xr41d3n/CyberTalents-PHP-Type-Juggling/README.md

  only the value and not the data type when we use the == comparison operator instead of the identical operator ===

-Thus, employing 2e4 will result  20000 because and it is a numeric number and greater than 999, which resolves our problem.
+Thus, employing 2e4 will result  20000 because and it is a numeric number and greater than 999

+which resolves our problem and get us the flag FLAG{Yes_Y0u_C4n_Use_Exp0nentiaL}.